steeegraham/Grandmother-Clock-Chime/README.md

 ## How to use latest sketch for best updates!

+After connections (standalone WIP); ensure you have set the correct date/time using the DS1302_settime.ino sketch upload.
+Copy your chosen mp3 files to the \mp3\ folder of the SD card (see \mp3_3files\ for description of the hourly then quarter of an hour sound files.
-After connections (standalone WIP); download and open then upload the GMClatest.ino.
+Download and open then upload the GMClatest.ino.
 Watch the Serial monitor on 115200 and appropriate COM port.
 Listen for Chimes!